-If a certificated employee is not medically able to resume his/her duties return to work after the five-month period provided pursuant to Education Code 44977, the employee shall be placed either in another position or on a reemployment list.
+If a certificated employee is not medically able to return to work after the five-month period provided pursuant to Education Code 44977, the employee shall be placed either in another position or on a reemployment list.
 Placement on the reemployment list shall be for 24 months for probationary employees or 39 months for permanent employees and shall begin at the expiration of the five-month period.
-If during this time the employee becomes medically able, he/she the employee shall be returned to employment in a position for which he/she the employee is credentialed and qualified.
+If during this time the employee becomes medically able, the employee shall be returned to employment in a position for which the employee is credentialed and qualified.
 (Education Code 44978.1)